Independent Carers Ltd is committed to help our customers stay safe.

-It is important that the carer understands the role of care.
+It is important that the care worker understands the role of care.
 We expect all the carers to be professional and ensure the safety and audit trail of their actions, for example, do they have a contract, care plan, daily diary and consideration of risks?

-We have some example forms on our website, a professional carer should be able to explain the importance and implementation of these forms.
+We have some example forms on our website, a professional care worker should be able to explain the importance and implementation of these forms.

 We recommend that both parties make a thorough an honest consideration of any risks.

 We recommend to all our members to protect your passwords and log in details please do not share them with others.
 Your computer, your web browser and mobile device may request if you wish to save your login details, but to prevent unauthorised access to your account by anyone who has access to your computer or mobile device, we recommend not to store passwords.

 If you lose or misplace their password, there is a facility to reset it on the log-in page and change it quickly and easily.
 If your email account is hacked, please reset your password to ensure continued online safety.

 We need to take password sharing very seriously and will have to suspend an account if a password is misused or shared.

 We recommend that you login to our platform on each time they visit rather than storing the information to protects against any unauthorised access to your account and/or in the event of theft of your computer or mobile device.

 Secure Server Hosting